Trump accused of asking staffer to delete camera footage in Florida classified documents case

 Both Trump and Nauta have pleaded not guilty.

-Associated Press writers Michael Kunzelman and Jill Colvin in New York contributed to this report.
+Associated Press writers Michael Kunzelman, Farnoush Amiri, Nomaan Merchant, Lisa Mascaro and Gary Fields in Washington and Jill Colvin in New York contributed to this report.

 Credit: AP